Azure Magazine - Design | Architecture | Interiors | Curiosity

 Tags: Architecture, Concept

-Last week, Azure joined throngs of design fans in exploring the Interior Design Show and the Toronto Design Offsite Festival.
-Here, emerging designers we spotted whose imaginative designs placed them firmly on our radar.
+From a cubic concept kitchen and Jaime Hayon’s fantastical folklore-inspired quartzite furniture to the best from Umbra’s prototype contest, our favourite should-not-have-missed highlights from the Interior Design Show and the Toronto Design Offsite Festival.

-Tags: Event, Personalities
+Tags: Concept, Event, Exhibition

+This year is destined to be a spectacular one for architecture.
+Dozens of impressive buildings are nearing completion, from Jean Nouvel’s Louvre in Abu Dhabi to the Amazon Biospheres in Seattle.
+Here are the ones we’ve got our eye on.

 By Azure |